core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{Section 9.10 of I-D.ietf-lake-edhoc}} registers the resource type "core.edhoc", which can be used as target attribute in a web link {{RFC8288}} to an EDHOC resource, e.g., using a link-format document {{RFC6690}}.
 This enables clients to discover the presence of EDHOC resources at a server, possibly using the resource type as filter criterion.

-At the same time, the application profile associated with an EDHOC resource provides a number of information describing how the EDHOC protocol can be used through that resource.
+At the same time, the application profile associated with an EDHOC resource provides information describing how the EDHOC protocol can be used through that resource.
 While a client may become aware of the application profile through several means, it would be convenient to obtain its information elements upon discovering the EDHOC resources at the server.
 This might aim at discovering especially the EDHOC resources whose associated application profile denotes a way of using EDHOC which is most suitable to the client, e.g., with EDHOC cipher suites or authentication methods that the client also supports or prefers.

 That is, it would be convenient that a client discovering an EDHOC resource contextually obtains relevant pieces of information from the application profile associated with that resource.
 The resource discovery can occur by means of a direct interaction with the server, or instead by means of the CoRE Resource Directory {{RFC9176}}, where the server may have registered the links to its resources.